le-quentin/CocoBot/README.md

 ...with `<token>` obviously being your bot secret token (I recommend using an env var set in your shell startup files, to avoid printing the secret in your shell's history).

-The image also exists in other versions, tagged with `sha-<commit-hash>`, feel free to use those if you want a specific version.
+`latest` is the last stable release.
+If you want a specific version, checkout [releases](https://github.com/le-quentin/CocoBot/releases), every release has a matching docker image tag.

 At the first container's startup, the bot will parse all the server's messages, which will take a while (~5 minutes for my server, could be way longer on a huge community server).
 Currently, the bot does not update this file after the first start: if you want to get all the messages again, recreate the container.